aisingapore/Qwen-SEA-LION-v4-4B-VL

 Evaluation and Performance

-The model was evaluated on general language capabilities using the SEA-HELM benchmark, covering tasks like QA, Sentiment Analysis, and Translation.
-Instruction-following and multi-turn chat were assessed with SEA-IFEval and SEA-MTBench, which were localized and translated for SEA languages.
-Notably, despite text-focused fine-tuning, the model successfully retained the high-performance vision-language capabilities of its base model, as confirmed by evaluations on Visual Question Answering (VQA) and Image Captioning tasks using SEA-specific datasets.
+The model was evaluated on general language capabilities using the SEA-HELM evaluation benchmark, covering tasks like QA, Sentiment Analysis, and Translation.
+Instruction-following and multi-turn chat capabilities were assessed with SEA-IFEval and SEA-MTBench, respectively.
+Notably, despite text-only fine-tuning, the model successfully retains the high-performance vision-language capabilities of its base model, as confirmed by evaluations on VQA and Image Captioning tasks using SEA-specific datasets.